dj1411/HabitChart/www/test.md

 # Feedback
 - the form should be displayed properly
 - back button should go the the previous page
-- upon submit, data should be available online
+- upon submit feedback success message is displayed
-- feedback success message is displayed
+- data should be available online (https://api.myjson.com/bins/15kbim)

-# Feedback Reader (change email to jayanta.dn@gmail.com)
+# Feedback Reader
 - add a new message, it should be visible in the reader
 - clicking email button should work

-# Exit App
+# Exit App (test in emulator)
-- clicking the exit button should exit:
+- clicking the exit button should exit
-    - from browser
+- clicking the back button on main page also should exit the app
-    - from app
+- clicking back in other pages should not exit app

-- from app: clicking the back button on main page also should exit the app
+# About page (test in emulator)
-- from app: clicking back anywhere else should not exit app
+- close button should close modal

-# About page
+- clicking outside should close modal
 - version number is proper
 - email developer working
 - github link working